icedpygui/IcedPyGui/README.md

                 align_items=IpgAlignment.Center)
 ```

 So, the window was added using an window_id, title, size and position, followed by a container and column.
 The ids are a key part of IPG and can be consider the glue that holds everything together.
 Each time there is an add command, a corresponding structure is initialized and stored in a Mutex using a HashMap with an integer id.
 Once Iced is started, a recursive routine is called to create the nested tree for all of the containers and widgets which is used by Iced to display them.
 Therefore, widgets can only be added during the add or construct phase.
 This might seem restrictive but if you have a widget that you need later, just add it with the show parameter as false.
 When the time comes for it's use, just change the parameter show to true and you now have it.
 You can modify all of the widgets during a callback procedure where the command update_item() is used.
-You will see this in the demo code below.
+You can also move widgets from container to container very easily.
+You will see some of this in the demo code below.

 Note how the ids are used.
 A container must have a window_id because Iced is a multi-window GUI, we need to know which window to put it in.
 In addition, if a container goes into another container, then the parent_id is needed.